TheRedBrain/rpg-inventory/README.md

 When the string is empty, no tooltip will be shown.

+## Inventory changes on death

+RPG Inventory adds several mechanics that influence what happens with the items in the player inventory when the player dies.

+> When the vanilla "keep_inventory" game rule is set to true, all items are kept.

+When "keep_inventory_status_effect_identifier" is a valid status effect identifier, that status effect is applied when an item in the "sacrificed_to_keep_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).
+When the player dies while having that status effect, all equipped items in the "sacrificed_to_keep_inventory_on_death" item tag are destroyed.
+The rest of the inventory is kept, regardless of game rules and stuff like "Curse of Vanishing".

+> The vanilla enchantment "Curse of Vanishing" is applied only when no item was sacrificed to keep the inventory.

+Items are kept under these conditions:
+- they have the "rpginventory:is_kept_on_death" component
+- they are in the "rpginventory:empty_hand_weapons" item tag
+- they have the "rpginventory:load_out_item" component and the corresponding server config option is set to true

+Items that are not kept are dropped like normal or get destroyed under these conditions:
+- the server config setting "destroy_dropped_items_on_death" is set to true
+- they have the "rpginventory:is_destroyed_on_death" component
+- they have the "rpginventory:load_out_item" component and the corresponding server config option is set to false

+### PVP Deaths

+When the health of a players with a configurable status effect reaches zero, they are not killed, but trigger this feature instead.
+Effects include:
+- remove all status effects (except the pvp effect and all entries of the "rpginventory:kept_on_pvp_death" tag)
+- reset players resources (health, mana, stamina, etc.)
+- reduce the amplifier of the "pvp effect" by one
+- if the new amplifier is greater or equal to zero:
+  - teleport player to a specific location (spawn point/world spawn by default, changes to Script Blocks' "location access position" when installed)
+- if the new amplifier is smaller than zero:
+  - teleport player to their spawn point/world spawn

+### Restricted Equipment Changes

+The server config setting "allow_equipment_changes" controls, whether items can be put into or removed from equipment slots.

+When "civilisation_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can be put into or removed from equipment slots, regardless of the config setting.

+When "wilderness_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can not be put into or removed from equipment slots, regardless of the config setting.

+Item stacks with the "rpginventory:ignores_equipment_change_restrictions" ignore these restrictions.

 ## Additional settings and features

 The 2x2 crafting grid in the player inventory can be disabled.